-During the summers, Dr. Winter serves as Academy Director of the Wintergreen Summer Music Festival and Academy, as well as performing as Principal Second Violin of the Wintergreen Festival Orchestra; he also teaches at “The Orchestra Project”, a seven day orchestral and chamber music training program jointly produced by the Richmond Symphony and Virginia Commonwealth University.
-Previously he has served on the faculties at George Mason University, Virginia Commonwealth University, University of Mary Washington, University of Richmond, New England Conservatory’s Preparatory School and “Festival Youth Orchestra” Summer Institute, and The Chamber Music Workshop in Lexington, MA.
-He has given masterclasses at the Interlochen Center for the Arts; The Boston Conservatory; University of North Carolina-Greensboro; and Penn State, Syracuse, James Madison, Arkansas State universities; and many others.
+A sought after teacher, Dr. Winter is Assistant Professor of Violin at the University of Northern Iowa School of Music.
+During the summers, he teaches violin and chamber music at the Wintergreen Summer Music Festival and Academy where he has also served as Academy Director, and is currently Principal Second Violin of the Wintergreen Festival Orchestra.
+He also serves on the violin and chamber music faculty at The Orchestra Project: a joint festival produced by VCU and the Richmond Symphony in Virginia.
+Previously, he has taught at George Mason University, Virginia Commonwealth University, University of Mary Washington, University of Richmond, Purchase College, New England Conservatory’s Preparatory School and “Festival Youth Orchestra” Summer Institute, and The Chamber Music Workshop in Lexington, MA.
+He has given masterclasses at the Interlochen Center for the Arts, Penn State University, The Boston Conservatory, University of North Carolina Greensboro, Syracuse University, James Madison University, Arkansas State University, and many others.

-Dr. Winter holds BM and MM degrees from the New England Conservatory of Music where he studied with Boston Symphony Orchestra concertmaster Malcolm Lowe, and from the State University of New York, Purchase College-Conservatory of Music with Laurie Smukler as a graduate assistant.
+Dr. Winter holds BM and MM degrees from the New England Conservatory of Music where he studied with Boston Symphony Orchestra concertmaster Malcolm Lowe, and from the State University of New York Purchase College-Conservatory of Music with Laurie Smukler as a graduate assistant.
 He completed his doctoral studies at The Catholic University of America's Benjamin T. Rome School of Music in Washington, DC with Jody Gatwood.
 Other principal teachers include Sylvia Rosenberg, Kurt Sassmannshaus, and Philip Setzer of the Emerson String Quartet.

 His most notable student has been Robert Downey, Jr. for the Warner Bros. film Sherlock Holmes (2009) while also playing the principal role of Violinist.
 Other tastes of Hollywood include roles as a featured performer in Sex and the City 2 (2010), Taylor Swift's NBC Thanksgiving Special (2010), HBO's series Mildred Pierce (2011) starring Kate Winslet, the BET Honors with Aretha Franklin (2014), and Steven Spielberg's Lincoln (2012).
 He also spent time working on the USA Network series Royal Pains as an advisor and tutoring guest star Sami Gayle for the episode “A History of Violins” (2011).
 Recordings for Albany Records, Sono Luminus, AAM Recordings, and Naxos.